7 Discount Cards for Backpackers in New Zealand

 - Macpac Club – 20% off all Macpac products, plus a membership reward scheme (NZ$25 for every NZ$250 spent).

-- Torpedo7 Over & Above Club – minimum of 10% off full-priced gear, plus reward membership scheme (NZ$2 for every NZ$100 spent).
+- Torpedo7 Over & Above Club – a minimum of 10% off full-priced gear, plus reward membership scheme (NZ$2 for every NZ$100 spent).

 How to get an outdoor store loyalty card?

 You can order all of the above membership cards in stores or online.
-The Kathmandu Summit Club is NZ$10 to join (or included with a YHA membership – see above); the Macpac Club and Torpedo7 Over & Above Club is free to join.
+The Kathmandu Summit Club is NZ$10 to join (or included with a YHA membership – see above); the Macpac Club and Torpedo7 Over & Above Club are free to join.